-Nate Zandt recently finished his seventh season with the Air Force men’s basketball program.
-Zandt spent his first five seasons with the program as the video coordinator, before being promoted to Director of Basketball Operations prior to the 2012-13 campaign.
+Nate Zandt enters his 11th season with the Air Force men’s basketball program.
+Zandt spent his first five seasons with the program as the video coordinator and two as director of basketball operations before assuming an assistant coach role for the 2014-15.

-During his time at Air Force, Zandt has helped the Falcons to two post season appearances, trips to the CollegeInsider.com Tournament following the 2011 and 2013 seasons.
-He also aided Tim Anderson in winning the 2008 Mountain West Defensive Player of the Year Award and helping Michael Lyons to first-team All-Mountain West status in 2013.
+During his time at Air Force, Zandt has helped the Falcons to two post-season appearances, trips to the CollegeInsider.com Tournament following the 2011 and 2013 seasons.
+He also aided Tim Anderson in winning the 2008 Mountain West Defensive Player of the Year Award and help Michael Lyons to first-team All-Mountain West status in 2013.

 Prior to arriving at the Air Force Academy, Zandt spent one season as an assistant coach at California University of Pennsylvania.
 During that season, he helped lead Cal to a 24-7 record, a PSAC West Championship, and the second round of the NCAA Division II Tournament.